 Home or hospital for people with dementia and one or more other multimorbidities.
 What is the potential to reduce avoidable emergency admissions?

 Can an innovative educational tool increase confidence and competence in recognising abnormal breathing patterns in cardiac arrest?

 The group has a record of successful completion of clinically-based and highly applied research, funded principally by the National Institute for Health Research (NIHR).

-Recent outputs have been published in high quality international journals (eg NEJM, BMJ, Lancet Respiratory Medicine, Trauma, Emergency Medicine Journal, Heart, Resuscitation).
+Recent outputs have been published in high-quality international journals (eg New England Journal of Medicine (NEJM), British Medical Journal (BMJ), Lancet Respiratory Medicine, Trauma, Emergency Medicine Journal, Heart, Resuscitation).

 For further information, please contact Professor Jonathan Benger.